-6.3 Batteries & Battery Switches General
+6.3 Batteries & Battery Switches

-The batteries can be charged by the engine or by the optional battery charger when connected to shore power.
-The DC electrical system on your boat is designed for wet cell or AGM marine batteries.
-Do not attempt to use gel cell batteries.
-The engine charging system and battery charger are not designed to recharge these batteries which could cause unusually short battery life, engine starting problems and damage to the DC charging systems.
-You should also not mix the size or brand of batteries.
+The DC electrical system on your boat is designed for wet cell marine batteries or absorbed glass mat (AGM) batteries.
+Do not attempt to use gel cell or other non wet cell batteries.
+The engine charging system is not designed to recharge these batteries which could cause unusually short battery life, engine starting problems and damage to the DC charging system.
+You should also not mix the size or brand of wet cell batteries.
 Always consult your Everglades dealer before changing the type of batteries in your boat.